We hope to be back to Ten Mile Creek Brewery in Helena soon!

 My cows are raised entirely on mountain and meadow grass and hay from our own fields.
 The calves are born on our ranch in April and May.
 Throughout their lives the cattle have access to clean water, grass, hay, wide open spaces, and shelter.
-I have a small herd of Red and Black Angus cows.
+I have a small herd of Red Angus, Black Angus, and Irish Black cows.
 You are welcome to come visit us if you desire and view our operation for yourself.
 I don't rush to finish my beef to butchering size so I can't make any promises as to when exactly each beef will be ready but I aim for right around two years of age.
-Some cattle take longer to mature and in such cases I often wait until they are over two, sometimes even three years old.
 Patience is rewarded because the meat is fabulous.